kylekellogg/feet/README.md

 A LÖVE bootstrapper to get you up and standing on your own two feet quickly and easily.

+Most LÖVE libraries use a suggestive name ([see the list here](https://www.love2d.org/wiki/Category:Libraries)) and I was trying to corner the whole foot fetish thing, but I'm not sure that comes across.
+Better name suggestions are welcome.

 ## Requirements

 You must have Lua 5.2 installed.
 It probably works with 5.1, but I've only tested with 5.2.